Amazon FTUE

 Problem

-How can we introduce new users to Amazon's Manga Store features effciently?
+How might we introduce new users to Amazon's Manga Store features?

-Research showed first-time users dropped off before reaching free samples and discounts.
-This hurt conversions and kept the Manga store from standing out in a crowded market.
+Research showed 1.5M first-time users dropped off before engaging with high-value conversion drivers like free samples and discounts.
+This friction hurt monetization and prevented the Manga store from capturing market share in a crowded Japanese market.

 Solution